hurui200320/create-renewable-ore/README.md

 ### Wash nether rack for ancient debris

-By washing the nether rack, you have a very low chance (0.1%) to get one ancient debris.
+By washing the nether rack, you have a very low chance (0.01%, average 157 stack per item) to get one ancient debris.

 ## Other Minecraft version